dipu-ray/Phitron-B7/Module 14-Function/README.md

 ## 4. Function with return + no parameter
 - Program: `return_plus_no_parameter.c`
+- Program to 2 ways solve it and work.
+You can try more ways.

 ## 5. Function with return + no parameter Animated
 - Explanation the first program.

+## 6. Function with no return + parameter
+- Program: `no_return_plus_parameter.c`
+- Program to 2 ways solve it and work.
+You can try more ways.